-As the histopathological parameters (e.g. CTGF-positive cells) are only measured for 3 of the 5 repeats, it may happen that a computed decision tree is not applicable to a particular mouse, i.e. if a node in the decision tree quests for but this data is not measured, this case is specifically marked.

-The same procedure is applied for the decision trees for the phases (0h, 6-12h, 18h-2d, and 5-14d) instead of individual time points.

-Statistical analysis

-All data are expressed as means ± SEM.
-To assess whether a parameter changes in the time course, a one-way ANOVA test was applied.
-To assess whether the transition from one time point to another is significantly changes, a two-sample t-test was applied.
-For each parameter pair, a 2-MANOVA was performed, and tested with Pillai, Wilks, Hotelling-Lawley, and Roy test.
-The significance figure was ranked for each test, and a combined ranking is computed.
-Then, for each parameter pair a linear discriminant analysis was performed.
-It is tested with a leave-one-out cross-validation.
-The list of parameter pairs is sorted by the ratio of correct predictions.
-The calculations have been performed in R, using the functions t.test, aov, and lda.
-Normality tests were performed with the Shapiro-Wilk test, implemented in the R package nortest.
-For 85% of factor/time point combinations, normal distribution was not excluded.
-See the respective sections in Supporting Information Dataset S4.

 Results and Discussion

 In mice, BDL over 14 days induces time dependently progressing stages of a secondary biliary CLD.
 The first week after BDL begins with an acute cholestatic injury associated with necroinflammation, followed by a chronic injury stage, comprising hepatitis and liver fibrosis.
 Macroscopically, marked dilation of the gallbladder and formation of bilioma are found, associated with weight loss and a mortality rate of 10% in the first week due to bile leakage and rupture of the gallbladder [7].
 Pathophysiologically, BDL interferes with glandular liver function and hepatobiliary transport, which comprises its detoxification and secretion function including bile formation.
 Obstruction of the bile duct leads to afflux of newly generated bile fluid.
 The main components of the bile, bile acids and phospholipids, induce toxicity and damage towards hepatocytes and cholangiocytes, therewith initiating the disease process.
 Rapidly after BDL, mice develop obstructive jaundice and cholestasis, as displayed by markedly elevated serum transaminases and bilirubin levels (Figure 1), macroscopically evident from yellow ears and urine.
 Within the first 30 h, there is a massive release of liver enzymes, like ALT and GLDH, reflecting the initial hepatocyte damage as first pathophysiological event in the process of BDL-induced liver fibrosis (Figures 1A, B).
 Afterwards, levels of enzymes remain more or less constant throughout the time course, indicating acute cholestatic cell death, except the 14 days value, which interestingly decreased to levels only slightly above those of sham operated liver.
 Concomitantly, liver detoxification capacity becomes deteriorated, as displayed by the rise of total bilirubin, a classical plasma marker of cholestasis (Figure 1C).
 Interestingly, despite the disturbance of liver homeostasis, albumin synthesis as a global parameter of liver function is maintained relatively constant over the observation period of 14 d (Figure 1D).
 Analysis of systemic blood cell count reveals constant levels of erythrocytes and platelets up to day 5 (Table 1).
 In contrast, leukocytes decrease by 50% during the first 2 d, reflecting intrahepatic cell entrapment, and recover to values of sham operated animals within the subsequent observation period (Table 1).
 During progression of fibrosis, red blood cells, hemoglobin and hematocrit slightly decrease.